Centers, Institutes, and Other Resources

 Emory-Tibet Science Initiative

 The Emory-Tibet Science Initiative is an historic initiative to develop and implement a comprehensive science education curriculum for Tibetan monastics.
 ETSI is comprised of faculty within both the sciences and humanities from Emory and other universities and institutions.

 Faculty Science Council

-The Faculty Science Council pursues excellence in science education and scholarship within the Arts & Sciences and serves as an advisory body to the College Office on scientific issues.
+The Faculty Science Council pursues excellence in science education and scholarship within the Arts and Sciences and serves as an advisory body to the College Office on scientific issues.
 The Council's mission is to stimulate and facilitate faculty-driven initiatives in both teaching and scholarship and to provide a faculty-based forum for discussion and evaluation of those initiatives.
-The Program in Science & Society is a component of the Faculty Science Council.
+The Program in Science and Society is a component of the Faculty Science Council.
 It aims to instill the thrill and importance of science in Emory students, especially non-science majors, and in the Emory and Atlanta community at large.

 Graduate Institute of the Liberal Arts

 The Graduate Institute of the Liberal Arts (ILA) is Emory University's institutional center for comparative and interdisciplinary studies across the social sciences and humanities.
 Since the 1950s, the ILA has offered graduate students the opportunity to pursue doctoral work in the study of culture and society from historical, ethnographic and comparative perspectives.